kheehing/AI-ML-challenge/README.md

-# AI/ML challenge
- develop and deploy solution using AI
+# Flask TensorFlow Image Classification App
+This project is to develop and deploy solution using a containerized Flask application that serves a TensorFlow model for classifications of the car images(Stanford Cars Dataset)(car196).
+The model classifies images into different categories, and the API is exposed via a RESTful endpoint.

+## Project Overview

+This application is designed to:
+- Load a pre-trained TensorFlow model.
+- Expose a prediction API via a Flask web server.
+- Accept image files through HTTP requests and return predictions.

+### Features:
+- **Image Classification**: Classifies images based on a pre-trained TensorFlow model.
+- **Flask API**: RESTful API exposed via Flask to accept images and return predictions.
+- **Containerized with Docker**: The application is packaged as a Docker container for easy deployment.

+## Prerequisites

+Before running the project, ensure you have the following installed:

+- **Docker**: [Install Docker](https://www.docker.com/get-started) to build and run the containerized application.
+- **Python** (for local testing): [Install Python](https://www.python.org/downloads/) if you'd like to test locally before containerizing.

 ## Environment
-I ran this project on both my PC and my laptop so while one device is training, I can work on other parts of the project.
+I ran this project on both my PC and my laptop so while one device is training, I can work on other parts of the project on another device.

 ### Windows PC
 Python version: 3.12.4 (tags/v3.12.4:8e8a4ba, Jun  6 2024, 19:30:16) [MSC v.1940 64 bit (AMD64)]